-The BEST 10 Things to Do in Modena, Italy (for 2023)
+10 Fun Things to Do in Modena, Italy

 Words by Dalene Heck / Photography by Pete Heck

+Modena, nestled in the heart of the Emilia-Romagna region in northern Italy, is a city steeped in history, culture, and, without question, culinary excellence.
 Its well-preserved medieval and Renaissance architecture, including the Modena Cathedral and the iconic Ghirlandina Tower, is a testament to its rich heritage.

 Modena is a thriving and dynamic city that invites visitors to savour its history, culinary delights, and contemporary charm.
+It’s a reason why we needed to visit and why we loved it so much.

-Our Experience
+Our Experience in Modena

 Our nephew Avery surprised us in the first few days of our trip when he barely pulled out his camera and said that he really had no desire to.
-“It’s about the experience,” was a statement I had not expected to hear.
+“It’s about the experience” was a statement I had not expected to hear.

 At 18 years young, and on only his first visit overseas, he declined a quick visit to Pisa to take the legendary selfie, and was less in awe of the big tourist sights than I expected him to be.